There’s a reason professional landscape designers get college degrees.

 At the root of it all are a few great landscape design tips: Aim for a good mix of plant material and hardscape.
 Include some eye-pleasing curves.
 Plan your plantings carefully.
 Add lighting for drama.

 How does all this translate into practical, must-do tips?
 Happy to help.
 We love this stuff.
+Check out our 6 landscape design tips.

 1. Plan Your Plantings